Gunvor in Congo

 The findings of Public Eye’s investigation into Gunvor’s activities in Congo are of significant public interest – first and foremost to the Congolese people, who live in abject poverty despite the country’s huge mineral wealth.
 Mismanagement and corruption mean the population – the actual owner of the country’s mineral resources – does not see any of the wealth generated by mining.
 Yet they have the right to know the conditions under which the state-owned company is selling black gold to international traders.

-Gunvor’s reaction when the case was first made public, in 2012, as well as when Public Eye released its report, five years later is telling: the company briefly blamed an ex-employee who it stated acted without its knowledge.
+Gunvor’s reaction when the case was first made public, in 2012, as well as when Public Eye released its report five years later, is telling: the company briefly blamed an ex-employee who it stated acted without its knowledge.
 However, exclusive documents have enabled Public Eye to prove that the dubious practices continued following the departure of the employee in question.

 With this research, Public Eye managed to get the Council of States to accept Senator Anne Seydoux-Christe’s postulate calling on the Federal Council to produce a report on whether the measures banks are implementing are sufficient to prevent money laundering and business with political exposed persons in commodity trading.
 In February 2020, the Federal Council published this report on ‘Supervision of commodities trading activities from the perspective of money laundering‘.
 The report indeed confirms the ‘high risk of corruption’ in the commodities trading sector, but once again proposes no effective measures.

 - Report: Gunvor in Congo - Oil, Cash and misappropriation : the adventures of a Swiss trader in Brazzaville (2017)